-A 4-stroke engine does normally have a very long lifetime, it is mostly because it uses a high pressure on the rotating parts.
-Instead of having a bearing that could fail after a while, the car engines are using oil pressure between the bearings.
+A 4-stroke engine normally has a very long lifetime, it is mostly because it uses a high pressure on the rotating parts.
+Instead of having a bearing that could fail after a while, these car engines use oil pressure between the bearings.

 But if your oil pressure drops low, the bearing could get in contact with the crankshaft and wear the bearing down.
-If this happens too often the bearings play will get too big and the oil will just pour out and your engine will get destroyed really fast.
-This process can go really fast if you have low oil pressure.
+If this happens too often, the bearings play will get too big and the oil will just pour out and your engine will get destroyed really fast.
+This process can happen really fast if you have low oil pressure.

-- You should always check that the oil pressure sensor/gauge is correct before you are starting to diagnose the cause of the low oil pressure.
+- You should always check that the oil pressure sensor/gauge is correct before you start to diagnose the cause of the low oil pressure.

-- Low oil pressure will cause permanent damages really fast if you are unlucky.
+- Low oil pressure will cause permanent damage really fast if you are unlucky.

-If you have any other questions about your oil pressure or you have a story of how you fixed your vehicle, comment down below and I will answer your question as soon as possible.
+If you have any other questions about your oil pressure or you have a story about how you fixed your vehicle, comment below and I will answer your question as soon as possible.
 If you have any other car questions you can ask us at our homepage for free.